mozilla-l10n/documentation/products/appstores/new_release_ios.md

 ```

 Note that you need to explicitly add the files with `git add`, since most of them are not tracked yet.

+## Updating the list of supported locales

+Before you start working on stores_l10n, remember to run the `app/scripts/update_shipping_locales.py` script in the `~/mozilla/git/stores_l10n/` directory, as stores_l10n is used to keep track of which locales ship in each version of supported apps (Firefox for Android/iOS, Focus for Android/iOS).
+You can use the same branch for running the script and then adding strings to templates (explained in the section below).

+In fact as a general rule, you should periodically run this script - especially before starting to work on stores_l10n.
+If the script changes the list of locales, it's important to run `lang_update all 12 all` to add missing files in appstores.
+Check in Pontoon if the new locales are already present in appstores.
+If not, you will have to add the locale to appstores.

 ## Add strings to templates in stores_l10n